stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 find background information, periodical databases, and academic journals appropriate for your topic or discipline.

 ## Peer review

 Peer review is a form of quality control in academic publishing.
-Before books or articles are published, they experience a rigorous process of evaluation by a number of experts who have advanced training in the field of study in question.
-The "referees" are not known to the author of the piece being reviewed.
-This anonymity theoretically ensures a more honest appraisal of the work unders consideration for publication.
+Before books or articles are published, they experience a rigorous process of evaluation by at least three experts who have advanced training in the field of study in question.
+These "referees," as they are known, review the work anonymously.
+This anonymity theoretically ensures a more honest appraisal of the work under consideration for publication.
 When it works as intended, this scholarly review helps eliminate factual errors and other problems before the works are published.
 Thus, peer-reviewed works are more trustworthy than other sources of information.

-## Determining if a source is peer reviewed
+### Determining if a source is peer reviewed

 For novice researchers, distinguishing peer-reviewed sources from other published information can be challenging.
-However, there are a number of things you can do to ensure that you are using peer-reviewed information.
-First, most peer-reviewed books are published by academic presses that are associated with a college or university of repute.
-The publisher will have names like: University of Tennessee Press or Duke University Press.
-Academic journals will frequently declare that their articles are peer-reviewed on their website or in the journal issue itself.
+Perhaps the best advice is to use only sources that you located within the library system, rather than things you found with a search engine on the open internet.
+You are far more likely to encounter trustworthy sources this way.
+Of course, is is also frequently the case that excellent information may be found on the open web; in these cases, we must use our best judgment to determine if the source is trustworthy or not.
 If you are confused about a source, ask your professor or one of the research librarians for assistance in making a determination.

-## Tests for peer review
+### Quick tests for peer review

-If are unable to easily determine if a source is peer-reviewed, here are a few test criteria that you may use to make a judgment call:
+Here are a few test criteria that you may use to make a judgment call about whether a source has been peer reviewed:

+- Scholarly, peer-reviewed books are often published by an academic press associated with at college or university of repute.
+These publishers will have names like: Yale University Press or Duke University Press.
-- Scholarly, peer-reviewed articles almost always written by credentialed scholars (often the text will contain the university affiliation of the professor/author/scientist).
+- Scholarly, peer-reviewed articles are almost always written by credentialed scholars (often the text will contain the university affiliation of the professor/author/scientist).
 - Scholarly articles and books always have a bibliography.
 - Scholarly articles always contain citations and commonly have footnotes or endnotes.
 - Generally speaking, if you can find the publication at the dentist’s office or on an airport magazine rack, then it isn’t scholarly or peer-reviewed.
 - If the article contains advertisements, it is likely not scholarly.

-## How to find peer-reviewed sources
+### How to find peer-reviewed sources

-Many periodical databases, such as JSTOR, *only* contain peer-reviewed academic articles.
+Many periodical databases *only* contain peer-reviewed academic articles.
+A good example is JSTOR.
 Any article you find there will have been peer reviewed.
 Many other databases, such as Academic Search Complete, have search limiters that can be selected to ensure that the search results only contain peer-reviewed sources.
 Our own library catalog search engine provides the ability to limit the search to peer-reviewed books and periodicals.

 ## The Oxford English Dictionary